sugarlabs/musicblocks/guide/README.md

 The octave is specified using a number block and is restricted to whole numbers.
 In the case where the pitch name is specified by frequency, the octave is ignored.

-Note that the rest keyword used in a Pitch block will not be voiced.

 About the Rhythm Block
 ----------------------